VCG/momo/README.md

 # 🧠 MoMo: Morphology-Aware Motif Analysis in Connectomes

-**MoMo** is a toolkit for transforming raw neuron and synapse data into morphology-aware graphs.
+**MoMo** is an interactive visualization tool for neuron morphology aware motif analysis in connectomes through sketching and 3D visualization.
-It supports scalable processing with [Arkouda](https://github.com/Bears-R-Us/arkouda) and interactive motif analysis through sketching and 3D visualization.
+It also supports transforming raw neuron and synapse data into morphology-aware graphs and integrates scalable graph analysis with [Arkouda](https://github.com/Bears-R-Us/arkouda).

 ---